Extreme Low-Fire glazes – Glaze Fire Ceramic In The Campfire!

 Four flux – red-brown-blue glaze

 XX08 – 600 °C – When the glaze is thicker, it develops a nice blue color.
-The white balls are Borax; heat seems to make “crystall-balls”, if the temperature got higher they melts into the glaze, only objects in the hottest zone melted, it is possible to make a melt without Lithium in these temperatures, but it’s harder, both Gersley Borate and Colemanite raised the melting point too.
+The white balls are Borax; heat seems to make “crystall-balls”, if the temperature gets higher, they melt into the glaze.
+Only objects in the hottest zone melted.
+It is possible to make a melt without Lithium at these temperatures, but it’s harder; both Gersley Borate and Colemanite raise the melting point too.

 2 part Borax